Jhegs/jx-angular-material-datetimepicker/README.md

 - Double click to select date or time
 - Swipe left to go to next month or Swipe right to go to previous month.
+- It has the changes needed for MP